Written and originally recorded by Arthur Alexander (US #68/R&B #10 1962).

 Hit album version by The Beatles (1963).

 “‘Anna’ was recorded by the group for their 1963 debut album, Please Please Me.
 Floyd Cramer’s piano lick on Alexander’s original was played on guitar by George Harrison.
-Lennon had a bad cold which accounted for his very rough tone he demonstrates on all of his vocals recorded during the historic session on February 11, 1963 when The Beatles recorded eleven songs in 10 hours, including the last song, ‘Twist and Shout‘.”
+Lennon had a bad cold the day of recording, which accounted for the roughness of all of his vocals recorded during the historic session on February 11, 1963 when the Beatles recorded eleven songs in 10 hours, including the last song, ‘Twist and Shout‘.”

 The Beatles, “Anna (Go to Him)” (1963):